puyo/rspec-subject_call/README.md

 # RSpec One Liners

-This gem permits this succinct one liner syntax.
-It's for ricers who like saving keystrokes.
+This gem permits succinct one liner syntax in situations that currently require more than one line of code.
+It's for impatient people who use RSpec and like saving keystrokes.

 ## The Situation